Object Storage allows you to store data as a KiiObject in a Bucket.

-For example, you can store the metadata of a movie in a KiiObject while uploading the movie file as the object body.
+For example, you can store the metadata of a movie as key-value pairs in a KiiObject while uploading the movie file as the object body of the KiiObject.

-Since an Object Body is usually big, the SDK handles it like the followings:
+Since the object body is usually big, the SDK handles it in the following way:

-The API treats the key-value pairs and an Object Body separately although they are both bound to the same KiiObject.
+The API treats the key-value pairs and the object body separately although they are bound to a single KiiObject.

-- The client SDK reads and writes an Object Body as a file only when the Object Body is requested.
+- The client SDK reads and writes the object body as a file only when the object body is requested.

-- For the REST API, we provide the separate APIs for handling key-value pairs and for handling an Object Body.
+- For the REST API, we provide the separate APIs for handling key-value pairs and for handling the object body.

-Some client SDKs support to suspend and resume the file transfer.
-You can suspend a file transfer in the middle and later resume the transfer.
+Some client SDKs support suspending and resuming a file transfer.
+You can suspend a transfer of a large file and resume it later.

-One KiiObject can store just one object body.
+One KiiObject has one object body.
 You cannot store multiple object bodies in one KiiObject.

 If you want to store multiple icons in one KiiObject, you can store them as key-value pairs by converting them to BASE64 data.
 In this case, you will get an error if the size of the key-value pairs expressed in the JSON format exceeds 64 KB.
 If the data size doesn't exceed the limit, this method has an advantage of letting you querying BASE64 and other data at once.